Used car leasingBack to 'Expert guides'

 As with buying a new or used car, the most sensible advice is to shop around for the best deal online.

-At Leasing.com we advertise millions of new car leasing offers.
+At Leasing.com we advertise millions of new and used car leasing offers.
 Use our search tools to ensure you’re getting the cheapest offer on the vehicle of your choice and remember to compare the rates available on both used and new cars models to ensure you’re getting the most cost-effective deal.
 Be sure to factor in other motoring costs such as vehicle excise duty costs (included as part of new car lease agreements), breakdown assistance, warranties, servicing and maintenance costs.
-You might just find that leasing a new car is actually the most cost-effective option.